vele616/monorepo/packages/jobboard/website/content/jobs/lead-communications-specialist-community-resilience-and-sustainability-wikimedia-foundation-dXkTG.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/wikimedia"
-summary: "If you have experience working across digital platforms, consider applying to Wikimedia Foundation's job post for a new lead communications specialist."
+summary: "If you have experience working across digital platforms, consider applying to Wikimedia Foundation's job post for a new Lead Communications Specialist."
 summaryBackup: "Love #content, #operations, #management?
 Check out this job post!"
-featured: 20
+featured: 8
 ---

 ## Lead Communications Specialist (Community Resilience and Sustainability)